rafa-rod/pytrendseries/README.md

 trends_detected, statistcs = detectTrend(filtered_data, trend=trend, window=window)
 ```

-The variable `trends_detected` is a dataframe that contais the initial and end date of each trend, the prices of each date, time span of each trend and the drawdown of each trend.
-Let's see rhe first five rows of this dataframe:
+The variable `trends_detected` is a dataframe that contains the initial and end date of each trend, the prices of each date, time span of each trend and the drawdown of each trend.
+Let's see the first five rows of this dataframe:

 ```
 | from                | to                  |   price0 |   price1 |   indice_from |   indice_to |   time_span |   drawdown |